joskoomen/cyborg-js/docs/README.md

 this.notify('my-notification', optionalDataObject);
 ```
 ## The Component
-The Component is your connection with your `HTMLElements`.
-It can be described as a `ViewController`.
+The Component is your connection with a `HTMLElement`.
+It can be described as a `Component Controller`.
 Read more about the `Cyborg JS Component` in it's [own section](/component/#/components) .

+## The View
+The View is a simple connection with a `HTMLElement`.
+It can be described as a simple responder to data changes.
+Read more about the `Cyborg JS View` in it's [own section](/view/#/views) .

 ## Getting started
 The following parts of code is enough to get started: